shirazkn/shirazkn.github.io/content/posts/cat_theory_1.md

 draft: false
 ---

 One of my motivations for starting a blog was Eugenia Cheng's book [The Joy of Abstraction](https://www.amazon.com/Joy-Abstraction-Exploration-Category-Theory/dp/1108477224)[^bookclub].
 It's a surprisingly accessible, gentle introduction to <span class=accented>category theory</span>, a topic that is usually only taught to graduate students in math.
-She compiled part of the book using notes from the category theory class that she teaches at the Art Institute of Chicago, a testament to the aesthetic appreciation that one can expect to gain of category theory irrespective of their academic background.
+She compiled part of the book using notes from a class that she teaches at the Art Institute of Chicago, a testament to the aesthetic appreciation that one can expect to gain of category theory irrespective of their academic background!
 In this post, I will introduce the main ideas in category theory (as I best understand it) and show that it offers an elegant way of thinking about mathematics.

 <!-- **Required Background:** Familiarity with 'one-one' and 'onto' functions between sets.  -->